cscvlab/Dual-Spherical-Shell/readme.md

 # Dual Spherical Shell (DSS)

-This repository is the official implementation of our paper, accepted by IEEE International Conference on Multimedia and Expo (**ICME 2025**):
+This repository is the official implementation of our paper, oral presentation in IEEE International Conference on Multimedia and Expo (**ICME 2025**):

 **Neural Implicit Reconstruction and Fast Rendering Based on Dual Spherical Shell**